polywrap/specification/spec/intro/2_Architecture.md

 ### **5: Get Query Result**

-The aggregate result of all invocations will then be returned back to the application, including any errors encountered.
+An aggregated result of all invocations is returned back to the application, including any errors encountered.